Animation and video marketing according to science

 This all comes back to the idea that telling stories is the best way to engage your customers.

 Imagine Company A and Company B are trying to sell the same product.
-Company A paints a beautiful picture in their video, telling a story about a character that relates to their audience.
+Company A paints a beautiful picture in their video, telling a story (through animation) about a character that relates to their audience.
 Company B updates their blog with a poorly researched article that doesn’t focus on the right keywords and lacks a story.
 Where do you think the customer will purchase?

 The average person is looking to feel more from their experience with a company.
 The world is a lot different than it was just a couple of generations ago.
 People have more choices than they know what to do with, and making the right decision can be complicated.